xrdocs/cnbng/_tutorials/ipoe-ds-subscriber-bringup-in-cnbng.md

 ### Association Configuration

-This is where we define association between cnBNG CP and UP.
+This is where we define association settings between cnBNG CP and UP.
 The auto-loopback with secondary-address-upadte enabled will make sure we are able to assign IPs dynamically from IPAM.

 <div class="highlighter-rouge">
 <pre class="highlight">